Introduction to asp.net core environment variables

 .
 Build();It enables to specify the environment hosting during runtime by using the environment argument, àdotnet run – environment "Staging"

 ASP.NET Core uses the Environment Variable called ASPNETCORE_ENVIRONMENT, which indicates the runtime environment.
 The value of this variable may be something as per the requirement but usually be a Production, Staging, and Development.
-The Environment variable defines the runtime environment for which the application is running currently.
+The Environment variable defines the runtime environment for which the application runs.
 The value is not case-sensitive for Windows and Mac OS, but for Linux, it is case-sensitive.

 Look at the following screens, Open Visual Studio, and set ASPNETCORE_ENVIRONMENT in debug tab of Project Properties.
 Just open the Project Properties just by right-clicking the project in the Solution Explorer and choosing the Properties,